Continuous discovery when your users can't articulate what they need

 That 12 minutes times 250 workdays is 50 hours per year.
 Multiply that by every CS manager in the company.
 That's the kind of problem you find through observation that you'd never find through interviews.

-Another powerful technique uses behavior analytics as discovery input.
+Behavior analytics as discovery input.
 Your product analytics tell a story about what users are actually doing, which is often different from what they say they're doing.
 Look for patterns: where do users drop off?
 What features do they access but never return to?
 Where do they switch to a different tool?
 These behavioral signals point toward problems worth solving.
 Pair this with session recordings if you have them.
 Quantitative data tells you what's happening.
 Session recordings help you understand why.

 The assumption mapping technique